Pakistan Muslim League (N): 1990 general elections

-The PML-N was still part of the Islami Jamhoori Ittehad (IDA) and participated, under the leadership of Nawaz Sharif, in the 1990 general elections.
-The IDA competed against the leftist alliance, known as the People's Democratic Alliance (PDA), which had contained the Pakistan Peoples Party and the TeI.
-The elections resulted in the victory of IDA, with Nawaz Sharif becoming Prime Minister.
-Through IDA, the conservative forces under Sharif had a chance to form a national government for the first time in the history of Pakistan.
+The PML-N was still part of the Islami Jamhuri Ittihad (IJI) and participated, under the leadership of Nawaz Sharif, in the 1990 general election.
+The IJI competed against the leftist alliance, known as the People's Democratic Alliance (PDA), which contained the Pakistan People's Party and the Tehreek-e-Istiqlal.
+The elections resulted in the victory of IJI, with Sharif becoming prime minister.
+Through IJI, the conservative forces under Sharif had a chance to form a national government for the first time in the history of Pakistan.
 With Sharif taking office, his ascendancy also marked a transition in the political culture of Pakistan – a power shift from control by the traditional feudal aristocracy to the growing class of modern and moderate entrepreneurs.
 For the first time, Sharif launched privatisation and economic liberalisation policy measures, and his economic team actually implemented some of the serious economic liberalisation and privatisation measures previous governments had merely talked about.

 Election results also showed liberals, the MQM, emerging as the third major party with 15 seats.
 For the first time in the history of the country, Sharif allowed foreign money exchange to be transacted through private money changers.
 While internationally acclaimed, his policies were condemned by the PPP.
 Benazir Bhutto mounted pressure on President Ghulam Ishaq Khan, who dismissed the IDA government on 18 April 1993.
 The PML-N appealed to the Supreme Court, which then restored Sharif's government on 26 May.
 The country's armed forces and the military leadership attempted to negotiate with Sharif and get him to step down.
-This culminated in the resignation of Nawaz Sharif, and President Ghulam Ishaq Khan was also removed from office.
+This culminated in the resignation of Sharif, and President Ghulam Ishaq Khan was also removed from office.

 1993 elections and opposition

 The PML-N gained national prominence in the 1993 parliamentary elections and occupied 73 seats in the state parliament.
-The party asserted its role as opposition to the Pakistan Peoples Party.
+The party asserted its role as opposition to the Pakistan People’s Party.
 The PML-N charged Benazir Bhutto with corruption, stagnation, and endangering national security.
 The PPP also suffered due to internal factions, one of which was led by Murtaza Bhutto.
 The controversial murder of Murtaza Bhutto by Sindh Police and the pressure on MQM further weakened Benazir Bhutto.
 The PML-N and Sharif himself were shocked when they learned the news of Benazir Bhutto's dismissal.
 An ironic aspect of this dismissal was that it was prompted by the then-President Farooq Leghari, a trusted lieutenant of Benazir, who sent her to the presidency as a safeguard for the PPP's government after the office was vacated by Ghulam Ishaq Khan.
-During that movement, Nawaz Sharif travelled through the length and breadth of Pakistan.
+During that movement, Sharif travelled through the length and breadth of Pakistan.
 He also embarked on a train march from Lahore to Peshawar as part of his campaign to oust Benazir.

 During this time, the party was among the closest to the civil bureaucracy and the Pakistan Armed Forces, and had close ties and influence in the Pakistan Armed Forces' appointments as well as their military strategies.